 Drinks expert Leon Dalloway sips his way through a selection of the best new-wave, artisan gins to find his must-buy bottles, complete with tasting notes.

 Gin is a worldwide phenomenon.
 It’s on the lips of bar-goers and drink lovers around the world as it enjoys a resolute renaissance.
-The juniper elixir is now produced in all corners of the globe, yet London remains at the centre of gin production, proving itself to be the beating heart of the industry.
+The juniper elixir is now produced in all corners of the globe and the gin industry is absolutely thriving in the UK.

 Here I’ve picked my favourite gins, and I’ve focused on what makes each gin unique.
 The botanicals I discuss are ingredients that showcase the variety of the drink in the modern age.
 All gins must use juniper and most also use citrus peels along with some spices – hopefully, once you read about the other components, you’ll find the right gin for you.